Statistical model: Nested models

 —we constrain the parameter b_{2} to equal 0.

 In both those examples, the first model has a higher dimension than the second model (for the first example, the zero-mean model has dimension 1).
 Such is often, but not always, the case.
-As a different example, the set of positive-mean Gaussian distributions, which has dimension 2, is nested within the set of all Gaussian distributions.
+As an example where they have the same dimension, the set of positive-mean Gaussian distributions is nested within the set of all Gaussian distributions; they both have dimension 2.